|

 was lost for a number of years, and rediscovered recently

 by the current owner.
-This stone is very hard, 8 on the
+This stone is very hard, 8 on the mohs

-a light Blue with triangle pattern matrix.
+Blue with triangle pattern matrix.

 |